GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 This feature **only** targets the source code pages.

-It can be implemented without JavaScript additions to Rustdoc as pure link generation; so it will work without JS enabled.
+It will be implemented without JavaScript additions to Rustdoc as pure link generation; so it will work without JS enabled.
 Rustdoc already has an internal link generation system that can be used here.

 ## Link generation